Coal firms owned by family of West Virginia governor sued over unpaid penalties

 “Our environmental laws serve to protect communities against adverse effects of industrial activities including surface coal mining operations,” Assistant U.S. Attorney General Todd Kim of the U.S. Justice Department’s Environment and Natural Resources Division said in a news release.
 “Through this suit, the Justice Department seeks to deliver accountability for defendants’ repeated violations of the law and to recover the penalties they owe as a result of those violations.”

-Justice listed 112 coal, agricultural and other businesses on a financial disclosure form that he filed this year with the state Ethics Commission, including seven that were placed in a blind trust in 2017.
-His worth peaked at $1.7 billion, but he was taken off Forbes’ prestigious list of billionaires in 2021.
+Justice listed 112 coal, agricultural and other businesses on a financial disclosure form he filed this year with the state Ethics Commission, including seven that were placed in a blind trust in 2017.
+His worth peaked at $1.7 billion in recent years, but he was taken off Forbes’ prestigious list of billionaires in 2021.

 The governor’s companies have been perennially dogged in litigation over unpaid bills.
 He has tried to put distance between himself and the businesses, saying that his two adult children now run them.
-His son, Jay Justice, is named in the lawsuit, which lists the coal companies’ principal place of business in Roanoke, Virginia.
+His son, Jay Justice, is named in the lawsuit, which lists Roanoke, Virginia, as the coal companies’ principal place of business.
 A message left for Jay Justice in Roanoke wasn’t immediately returned Wednesday

 Jim Justice said he didn’t know details of the lawsuit but expects to be briefed by his son.
 During his weekly media availability Wednesday, the governor again tried to put space between himself and his companies while also pointing a finger at the Biden administration.